PokeDevs/pokedex.py/README.rst

-Pokédex API Wrapper Library
+Pokedex API Wrapper Library
 ===========================

-A wrapper library for the `Pokédex API`_.
-Get all your Pokémon Needs in one place.
+A wrapper library for the `Pokedex API`_.
+Get all your Pokemon Needs in one place.

 |GitHub release| |license| |Say Thanks!|